Getting ready to start your first Airbnb?

 Guests pay occupancy taxes when booking (how much they pay depends on your Airbnb location.)

-So, you don’t need to worry about paying occupancy taxes or include them in your Airbnb startup cost estimate.
+Airbnb remits payment to the appropriate taxing authorities on your behalf, so you don’t need to worry about paying occupancy taxes or including them in your Airbnb startup cost estimate.

 Occupancy Taxes: $0/month

 First of all, you should know that you specify the cleaning fee for your listing, and it can be any amount you choose.

 When guests book, they’ll pay that cleaning fee in addition to your nightly rate.